This is my body, today, right now.

-It's crazy that when I see a photo of a plus size person being depicted in a TV show or an add I think "good for you" but sometimes I can't convince my brain that they are "beautiful."
+It's crazy that when I see a photo of a plus-size person being depicted in a TV show or an ad I think "good for you" but sometimes I can't convince my brain that they are "beautiful."

-Let's not even get into the representation of plus sized women on TV.
-I struggle to name one show or movie where the "big girl" isn't expected to do some kind of fat humor, where "sassy and fat" isn't part of her persona, or where she is the main love interest without any caveats or mentions of her size.
+Let's not even get into the representation of plus-sized women on TV.
+I struggle to name one show or movie where the "big girl" isn't expected to portray some kind of fat humor, where "sassy and fat" isn't part of her persona, or where she is the main love interest without any caveats or mentions of her size.

 There is a reason when a "big girl" decides to show her body or model people call her "brave."
 Because it feels brave.
 It feels courageous to go "against" everything society has fed you and create an option of yourself, FOR yourself.

 Showing my stomach goes against my natural inclination to hide, my built-in defense to "disguise" the less desirable parts of me.
 Some days it's my thighs, some days it's the fat under my arms.
 Always something to cover for fear of offending some poor onlooker.